Care and Maintenance

 - Apply a small amount of lube to the docking end.

 - Open and close the zipper several times, it should slide smoothly and close easily.
 Repeat the above steps if necessary.

 The goal is to regularly maintain a very thin coat of lube along the length of the zipper allowing the head to slide freely and dock easily.

-After each use, leave the zipper open and allow to dry thoroughly.
+After each use, leave the zipper open and allow to dry thoroughly, then zip closed for storage.
 Failure to dry will cause the zipper to rot and crack, which is not covered by warranty!
 If you need to travel home with a wet packraft, leave the zipper on the outside where it can breathe